dice-group/dice-template-library/README.md

 - `channel`: A single producer, single consumer queue
 - `variant2`: Like `std::variant` but optimized for exactly two types
 - `mutex`/`shared_mutex`: Rust inspired mutex interfaces that hold their data instead of living next to it
+- `static_string`: A string type that is smaller than `std::string` for use cases where you do not need to resize the string

 ## Usage